Eric-Coons/blog/index.md

 ## Tutorial Objectives and Summary

 In this tutorial, we will go over how to use simulation to corroborate statistical conjectures/hypotheses.
 We will learn how to use loops and random number generation in python in order to produce usable example data from which we can draw conclusions.
+We will also be making use of the NumPy package to do basic math on large arrays.

 ## Topic of study